-The Statement of Recommended Accounting Practice, RAP 7, was first approved by the Council of the Institute of Singapore Chartered Accountants (formerly known as Institute of Certified Public Accountants of Singapore) in March 2002.
-It was then revised and approved by the Council of the Institute of Singapore Chartered Accountants in December 2003; and reissued in January 2004 and again revised, approved and reissued in May 2005.
+The Statement of Recommended Accounting Practice, RAP 7, was first approved by the Council of the Institute of Singapore Chartered Accountants (ISCA) (formerly known as Institute of Certified Public Accountants of Singapore) in March 2002.
+It was then revised and approved by the Council of ISCA, and reissued in January 2004, May 2005, and June 2012 respectively.

-This RAP was revised and approved by the Council of the Institute of Singapore Chartered Accountants in June 2012; and issued in June 2012.
+This RAP was revised and approved by the Council of the ISCA and issued in June 2016.

-This revised RAP 7 supersedes the RAP of the same title in May 2005.
+This revised RAP 7 supersedes the RAP of the same title in June 2012.